 5. Management reserves the right to refuse any player, coach, or spectator from participating at any time.

 6. Referee’s decisions and/or decisions of SPORTS WORLD management are final.

 RULE #7: GAME PROCEDURES & RESTARTS

 1. All kickoffs to start a game and half plus all kickoffs after a goal has been scored are considered indirect kicks.
-All restarts following a foul or by the ball striking the net and creating a stoppage of play, shall be by way of direct free kick.
+All restarts following a foul or by the ball striking the net and creating a stoppage of play, shall be by way of indirect free kick.

 2. All restarts must be taken within 5 seconds.
 It will be the referee’s discretion when the count begins, due to intentional delay tactics.

 3. Defensive players must allow a minimum of 10 feet to the offensive player in a prompt, timely fashion.
 Intentional delay tactics or persistent infringement may result in a yellow card.

 4. Balls striking the ceiling shall be placed directly under the point where the ball made contact (referee judgment call).
 Should this occur within the penalty area, the ball will be brought out to the GK Box

 5. Players must bring the ball to a complete stop when stopping for a restart.
 They may also restart play without a referee’s whistle.

 They shall have 5 seconds to distribute the ball once gaining possession.